HERO-MDH/DASS-Differentiable-Architecture-Search-for-Sparse-Neural-Networks/README.md

-# PR-DARTS: Pruning-Based Differentiable Architecture Search (Submitted to ECCV-2022 Conference For Blind review)
+# PR-DARTS: Pruning-Based Differentiable Architecture Search

 This repository contains code and trained models for the PR-DARTS paper.
 PR-DARTS is a method for searching architectures of a network with pruned weights.